 - Year 1

-Applicants who are under 21 at the start of the course must have: - An appropriate full Level 3 qualification in professional cookery (such as Advanced GNVQ/ AVCE, NVQ, National Diplomas), or - At least one GCE A Level pass, Baccalaureate or Irish Leaving Certificate with passes in five subjects at higher level, passes in Open University courses or a Merit profile for a recognised Access course* - Supporting passes at GCSE including English and Maths at Grade C (or Grade 4 equivalent) - IELTS score of 6.0 with no skill below 5.5, or equivalent English qualification for International students Mature applicants (21 years old and over at the start of the course) do not have to satisfy the same certificated qualifications entry criteria as College and school leavers.
-They will be able to discuss their application during an interview and will normally be expected to have: - At least 2 years’ industry experience in a professional kitchen - IELTS score of 6.0 with no skill below 5.5, or equivalent English qualification for International students - Equivalent GCSEs in English and Maths at Grade C (or Grade 4 equivalent) - Completed a diagnostic assessment at point of interview If applicants have significant professional or other qualifications and appropriate work experience they may be considered and are encouraged to apply, as will those wishing to formalise their experience or to update skills, knowledge and understanding.
+Applicants who are under 21 at the start of the course must have: - An appropriate full Level 3 qualification in professional cookery (such as Advanced GNVQ/ AVCE, NVQ, National Diplomas), or - At least one GCE A Level pass, Baccalaureate or Irish Leaving Certificate with passes in five subjects at higher level, passes in Open University courses or a Merit profile for a recognised Access course* - Supporting passes at GCSE including English and Maths at Grade C (or Grade 4 equivalent) - IELTS score of 6.0 with no skill below 5.5, or equivalent English qualification (if applicable) Mature applicants (21 years old and over at the start of the course) do not have to satisfy the same certificated qualifications entry criteria as College and school leavers.
+They will be able to discuss their application during an interview and will normally be expected to have: - At least 2 years’ industry experience in a professional kitchen - IELTS score of 6.0 with no skill below 5.5, or equivalent English qualification (if applicable) - Equivalent GCSEs in English and Maths at Grade C (or Grade 4 equivalent) - Completed a diagnostic assessment at point of interview If applicants have significant professional or other qualifications and appropriate work experience they may be considered and are encouraged to apply, as will those wishing to formalise their experience or to update skills, knowledge and understanding.
 In addition, evidence of personal skills and qualities through their personal statement and references will be considered. *Applicants who do not meet the Level 3 professional cookery entry requirement may be required to attend an intensive two-week bridging course during August to build knife skills.
 Price and dates tbc

 Additional entry requirements